 Earned Income Is Taxed Differently Than Unearned Income

-Unearned income includes things like annuity payments, pension income, distributions from retirement accounts, capital gains, interest income, dividends, passive income generated from rental real estate, alimony, stock dividends, and bond interest.
-You must have earned income to make an IRA or Roth IRA contribution.
+You must be generating earned income to make an IRA or Roth IRA contribution.
 This is why, once retired and no longer working, you can no longer contribute to your retirement accounts.

 Taxes on Earned Income